abdelhafizm/AISA-Tech-Interview/README.md

 2. Which numbers show up more than twice in the dataset, and how many times do they appear.

 # Submission
-To submit your work, push your branch to the repo, then create a pull request to merge your work into main, then approve your own pull request.
+To submit your work, push your branch to the repo, then create a pull request to merge your work into ```starter-<FIRSTNAME>-<LASTNAME>```, then approve your own pull request.